At GenesisCare, we use the latest techniques to get the best results possible.

 You may have heard of radiation therapy (also called “radiotherapy” or just “radiation”) as a treatment for many types of cancer.
-Radiation therapy targets cancer cells with specific doses of radiation while carefully avoiding healthy cells.
+Radiation therapy destroys cancer cells with a prescribed dose, while our specialists and cutting-edge technology carefully avoid unnecessary exposure of surrounding healthy tissue.
 The radiation damages cancer cells to prevent further growth.
 Radiation also helps to stop pre-cancerous cells from becoming cancerous.

 What is Skinviva?

 At GenesisCare, we use the latest techniques to get the best results possible.
-Skinviva™ therapy is a modern type of radiation therapy that is used to treat NMSC.
+Skinviva™ therapy is a modern type of radiation therapy that is used to treat Non-Melanoma Skin Cancer, (NMSC).

 Is Skinviva right for me?

 Your healthcare provider will help you understand what the best treatment option is for you.
-Because it can target and treat such specific areas of your skin, Skinviva™ may be a good option if you:
+Because it can target and treat such specific areas of your skin, Skinviva™ may be a good option if:

-You have extensive areas of sun-damaged skin with a history of non-melanoma skin cancer
+You have extensive areas of sun-damaged skin with a history of NMSC

-Your NMSC is in an area that is in a cosmetically sensitive area to treat with surgery (your ear, nose, etc)
+Your NMSC is in a cosmetically sensitive area (eg. Ear, nose, lips etc)